MartinHodges/bushfire-survival-plan-as-service/README.md

 python3 main.py
 ```

-This will start a web-server that provides a WebSocket API for a UI (such as a React UI) to consume.
+This will start a web-server that provides an Queue-based API for a UI (such as a React UI) to consume.
 An example UI can be found in my [related GitHub project]( https://github.com/MartinHodges/bushfire-survival-plan-ui)

 ## Features